LPGameDevs/EditarrrPublic/backend/README.md

 # Editarrr Backend

-Backend storage to persist player-created levels.
+Backend storage to persist player-created levels, images, scores, and analytics.

 ## How to Develop
 There is a [GitHub Codespace configuration for this repo](../.devcontainer/devcontainer.json)